abhilak/javascript-compiler/README.md

 - relational expressions
 - function expressions and statements
 - types and variables
-- find NaN, null in python
-    - NaN is not equals to NaN and is toxic
 - assignment shorthands
-- string to number conversion using unary +
 - boolean conversion using unary !
 - truthy and falsy values
 - taking input